themxnish/learning-development/README.md

 - **Others:** Cloud storage concepts, Git/GitHub, and more!

 ## License
-This repository is [MIT Licensed](LICENSE).
+This repository is open for all.
 Feel free to use the code for learning purposes, but please attribute if reusing significant portions.

 ---